Passwordless Authentication with Microsoft Entra ID

 Benefits:

-• Resistant to phishing attacks
+Resistant to phishing attacks

-• Works on desktops, laptops, and mobile devices.
+Works on desktops, laptops, and mobile devices.

 II.
 Windows Hello for Business

-The biometric data never leaves the device, making it highly secure.
-Windows Hello for Business uses public key infrastructure (PKI) or certificate-based authentication, ensuring that credentials are not easily phished or reused.
+The credentials reside on the Windows PC (not on the cloud server) and the user signs in with their local biometric gesture or PIN.
+Windows Hello for Business leverages pPblic key infrastructure (PKI) or certificate-based authentication, ensuring that credentials are not easily phished or reused.

 Benefits:

-• Seamless sign-in experience for Windows devices
+Seamless sign-in experience for Windows devices

-• Strong, device-bound credentials
+Strong, device-bound credentials

-• Enhanced compliance and security posture.
+Enhanced compliance and security posture

 III.
 Microsoft Authenticator App